Saydubs/easysell/README.md

 # easysell
-Model a website like a ebay for selling somrthing
+Model a website like a ebay for selling something